mindsdb/mindsdb/integrations_contest.md

 	<br>
 </h1>

-# Democratize Machine learning on ...
+# Democratize Machine Learning on ...
 Contest 🎆 🎉

-MindsDb is an open-source project on a quest to democratize machine learning and take it closer to your data, and we want you to join in.
+MindsDB is an open-source project on a quest to democratize machine learning and take it closer to your data, and we want you to join in.

 The Democratize Machine learning on ...
-CONTEST.  is a competition for data professionals, developers, machine learning experts, technical managers, students, analysts, CEOs, CTO, COO, CFO, Bears ... etc.
+CONTEST.  is a competition for data professionals, developers, machine learning experts, technical managers, students, business analysts, decision makers ... etc.

 Contribute to our project with this open brainstorming session where you tell us where you would connect MindsDB to generate predictions.
 (We currently do it on most of SQL databases out there)